 What degree will I earn?
 Will I be eligible for credentials?

-Upon successful completion you will earn an Associate in Science degree.
+- Upon successful completion you will earn a Diagnostic Medical Sonography Associate in Science degree.

 - Sonography Principles and Instrumentation

 - Obstetrics and Gynecology

 - You can earn the title of Registered Diagnostic Medical Sonographer (RDMS) after successful completion of the exams and graduation.